Pustelto/personal_web/src/blog/error-handling-strategies/index.md

 ---
 title: '4+1 ways how to handle errors in your code'
 twitter: "Errors will happen in our apps.
 So let's stop ignoring them and instead be ready to deal with them.
-Discover 4+1 approaches to error handling that can transform your code from fragile to robust."
+Discover 4+1 approaches to error handling, from worst to best."
 tags: ['JS', 'Software engineering']
 excerpt: "Errors will happen in our apps.
 So let's stop ignoring them and instead be ready to deal with them.
-Discover 4+1 approaches to error handling that can transform your code from fragile to robust."
+Discover 4+1 approaches to error handling, from worst to best."
 date: 2025-03-29
 published: true
 ---